CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

 ### Task 3: Validate a failover

+In this task, you will be testing the failover process by performing a failover of SEA-CORE1 from SEA-SVR2 to SEA-SVR1 and ensuring that replication is consistent after the failover.

 1. On **SEA-SVR2**, switch to the **Administrator: Windows PowerShell** window displaying the local PowerShell session.
 1. To prepare for a failover of the **SEA-CORE1** virtual machine to **SEA-SVR1**, on **SEA-SVR2**, in the Windows PowerShell window hosting the local session, enter the following command and press Enter: